No. 28 Squadron RAF: Second World War (1939–1945)

-In March 1944, the squadron began to replace its machine-gun armed Hurricane IIbs with cannon-armed Hurricane IIcs, while the squadron's operational tempo picked up in the early part of the year, reaching 12 sorties per day in March, while in April it supplemented its normal duties with carrying mail between Dimapur and besieged Imphal during the Battles of Imphal and Kohima.
+In March 1944, the squadron began to replace the machine-gun armed Hurricane II.B with the cannon-armed Hurricane II.C, while the squadron's operational tempo picked up in the early part of the year, reaching 12 sorties per day in March, while in April it supplemented its normal duties with carrying mail between Dimapur and besieged Imphal during the Battles of Imphal and Kohima.
 The squadron was pulled out of the front line in July 1944, returning to operations over Burma in December that year.
-In May 1945, it started to receive Hurricane IVs to supplement its IIcs.
-On 1 August 1945, the squadron received three Supermarine Spitfire PR.XIs, flying a few sorties with them before the end of the war.
+In May 1945, it started to receive the Hurricane Mk.IVs to supplement the II.C.
+On 1 August 1945, the squadron received three PR.XI variants of the Supermarine Spitfire, flying a few sorties with them before the end of the war.